TimothyGillespie/TimothyGillespie/README.md

 ### [Angular YouTube Player and Asynchronous API Loading](https://github.com/TimothyGillespie/AngularLibraries)
 I am currently working on a YouTube Player component for Angular, which utilizes the asynchronously loaded iFrame API.
 As asynchronous APIs are not unique to YouTube, I am looking for a good way to fetch these APIs inside the Angular framework.
-If you have any suggestions besides the method given by YouTube (inserting another script tag) I'd be happy to hear it (see my E-Mail).

 ### [Advent Of Code 2021](https://github.com/TimothyGillespie/AdventOfCode2021)
 You can find the tasks here, https://adventofcode.com/2021.